Relaxation Techniques for Stress Relief

 - Continue to breathe in through your nose and out through your mouth.
 Try to inhale enough so that your lower abdomen rises and falls.
 Count slowly as you exhale.

-Relaxation technique 2: Progressive muscle relaxation for stress relief
+Relaxation technique 2: Rhythmic movement for stress relief

 Progressive muscle relaxation involves a two-step process in which you systematically tense and relax different muscle groups in the body.

 With regular practice, progressive muscle relaxation gives you an intimate familiarity with what tension—as well as complete relaxation—feels like in different parts of the body.
 This awareness helps you spot and counteract the first signs of the muscular tension that accompanies stress.
 And as your body relaxes, so will your mind.
 You can combine deep breathing with progressive muscle relaxation for an additional level of stress relief.

 - Right arm and hand, then left arm and hand

 - Neck and shoulders